NeoHW/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

+* 3c.
+The patient specified does not exist in the patient list.

+  * 3c1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

-**Use case: UC09 - Delete tag from a patient**
+**Use case: UC09 - Delete tag(s) from a patient**

-**Preconditions: Tag exists for the target patient**

 **MSS**

 1. Nurse requests to list patients.
 1. PatientSync shows a list of patients.
-1. Nurse requests to delete a tag from a specific patient in the list.
+1. Nurse requests to delete one or more tags from a specific patient in the list.
-1. PatientSync deletes a tag from the patient and displays success message.
+1. PatientSync deletes the specified tag(s) from the patient and displays success message.

     Use case ends.